JohnSnowLabs/spark-nlp/README.md

 4. Now you can attach your notebook to the cluster and use Spark NLP!

-NOTE: Please make sure you choose the correct Spark NLP Maven package name (cpu or gpu) for your runtimes from our [Packages Cheatsheet](https://github.com/JohnSnowLabs/spark-nlp#packages-cheatsheet)
+NOTE: Databrick's runtimes support different Apache Spark major releases.
+Please make sure you choose the correct Spark NLP Maven pacakge name (Maven Coordinate) for your runtime from our [Pacakges Chetsheet](https://github.com/JohnSnowLabs/spark-nlp#packages-cheatsheet)

 ## EMR Cluster